NethermindEth/StarknetByExample/pages/getting-started/basics/storage.md

 - Can store a single `felt252` value
 - Is initialized to 0

-- Has a unique address that can be accessed using `selector!("variable_name")` for primitive types
+### Storage Pointers

+Storage variables are stored in storage slots using Starknet's memory model abstraction called **Storage Pointers**.
+A storage pointer is a tuple `(base_address, offset)` where:

+- `base_address` is the address of the first slot where the variable is stored
+- `offset` is the distance from the base address where the variable is stored

+To get the base address of a storage variable, you can use the `selector!` macro to derive it from the variable name: for example, `selector!("variable_name")`.

+### Storage Layout Example

 In our previous contract example:

 - Variable `a` (u128):
-  - Address: `selector!("a")`
+  - Base address: `selector!("a")`
-  - Uses first 128 bits of the slot
+  - Uses lowest 128 bits of the slot at offset 0
   - Leaves 124 bits unused
 - Variable `b` (u8):
-  - Address: `selector!("b")`
+  - Base address: `selector!("b")`
-  - Uses first 8 bits of the slot
+  - Uses lowest 8 bits of the slot at offset 0
   - Leaves 244 bits unused
-- Variable `c` (u256)
+- Variable `c` (u256):
-  - An u256 cannot fit in a single slot
   - Base address: `selector!("c")`
-  - Uses two consecutive slots:
+  - Too large for a single slot, uses two consecutive slots:
-    - First slot: lower 128 bits at `selector!("c")`
+    - First slot: lower 128 bits at offset 0
-    - Second slot: upper 128 bits at `selector!("c") + 1`
+    - Second slot: lower 128 bits at offset 1
-  - Leaves 248 bits unused
+  - Leaves 248 bits unused, 124 in each slot

 :::note
+**Storage Optimization**

-💡 **Storage Optimization**: Notice how many bits are left unused in each slot?
+Notice how many bits are left unused in each slot?
 This can make storage operations expensive.
 To optimize storage usage, you can pack multiple variables together.
 Learn more in [Storage Optimisation](/advanced-concepts/optimisations/store_using_packing).
 :::